yWorks/yfiles-for-html-demos/demos/style/selectionstyling/README.md

 The Selection Styling demo shows customized selection painting of nodes, edges and labels by decorating these items with a corresponding style.

-Customizing the painting of the focus indicator and the highlighting is possible as well but not shown in this demo.
+Customizing the focus and highlight painting is possible in the same way but not shown in this demo.

 ## Things to Try